LiamLombard/vedit/README.md

 Log files stored in same directory as the executable

-The output video will be placed in the same directory as the input file with "_processed" appended to the name.
+The output video will be placed in the same directory as the input file called "processed.mkv" appended to the name.

 You will require ffmpeg to be available in your path for this to work.

-Tested on mkv files, no idea if it'll handle mp4 files.
+Currently only handles .mkv files.

 a config.toml file can be placed in the same directory as the executable where you can set the following options:
-* vid_split_secs: how long the split videos should be (to combat out of memory issues)
+* video_split_secs: how long the split videos should be (to combat out of memory issues)
 * speed_multiplier: how much the output video should be sped up by